arrakis97/sudoku_solver/README.md

 # Sudoku Solver
-Small and simple program which can solve a sudoku.
+My first C++ program.
+Just a small and simple program which can solve a sudoku.